bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 ## Kngsl@yer_EncrypMsg.codek

-> 🛈 This file has not worked on the website so far, even though the two step
-> process to access it has been completed.
+> 🛈 This puzzle is a bit difficult to solve and involves precise clicking within a time limit.

 The first step to unlock this file is to complete a puzzle within 8 minutes and 30 seconds.